|

 line, with the underlying security, we look for areas of convergence and

 divergence to confirm our market’s directional movement.
+The concept

 behind the OBV is that changes will be reflected in the OBV prior to the